section-engineering-education/engineering-education/articles/android-application-widgets-tutorial-in-java/index.md

 Widgets vary in size and support resizing.
 Widgets are mostly placed on a device's home screen to enable quick access to a particular mobile application's data and functionalities.
 They allow a user to create shortcuts for their favorite apps.
 Some of the most common widgets are music widgets, calendar widgets, Google search widgets.

 #### Widget design guidelines
-- **Widget content:** A widget should concentrate on an app's most important content.
-The app should provide more details about the content presented on the widget.
+- **Widget content:** A widget should contain the app's most important content while more details about the content on the widget should be in the app.
-- **Widget configuration:** For the widgets that need configuration, you should creating a widget configuration activity.
+- **Widget configuration:** For the widgets that need configuration, you should create a widget configuration activity.
 Widget configuration activity is an activity that opens when a user drops an app widget on the home screen.
 It allows users to modify the widget settings at create-time.
 - **Layout considerations:** Widgets should be adaptable to accommodate varying spaces.
 - **Widget resizing:** Widgets should support resizing to fine-tune the amount of information the users want to see.